Tupperware Brands Corporation (TUP) Shares Rise Despite Market Challenges

 Sponsored

-The average price suggested by analysts for TUP is $4.00, which is $3.15 above the current market price.
-The public float for TUP is 37.92M, and currently, shorts hold a 20.79% of that float.
-The average trading volume for TUP on May 23, 2023 was 2.49M shares.
+The average price predicted for Tupperware Brands Corporation (TUP) by analysts is $4.00, which is $3.08 above the current market price.
+The public float for TUP is 37.92M, and at present, short sellers hold a 24.81% of that float.
+On May 26, 2023, the average trading volume of TUP was 2.59M shares.

 TUP’s Market Performance